kuzzleio/documentation/src/api/1/controller-memory-storage/sinter/index.md

 ## Response

-Return an array of intersected values.
+Returns an array of intersected values.

 ```javascript
 {